African Big 5 in Kenya

 Ultimate Guide to the Best Places to See the Big Five in Kenya

-This article explores the best places to see the Big Five in Kenya – lion, leopard, buffalo, elephant, and rhino.
+This article explores the best places to see the Big Five in Kenya.
+The big five are:

 One of Africa’s best-known wildlife destinations, Kenya offers tourists an unparalleled safari experience.
 Imagine the thrill of spotting the big cats, such as lions and leopards, running after their prey in the golden grasslands of the savannah.
 From another angle, you see the African buffalo standing against the predator.